truthcoin/www.truthcoin.info/_posts/2018-04-14-fraud-proofs.md

 This story will star "Fred", a full node; and "Sally", an SPV node.

-Reminder: for simplicity, the story focuses on Class I and II flaws.
-( Class III flaws should be checked by downloading additional data, see above, and Class IV flaws will be recast as Class I in section 7. )
+For simplicity, the story focuses on Class I and II flaws. ( Class III flaws should be checked by downloading additional data, see above, and Class IV flaws will be recast as Class I in section 7. )

 ### I